 In 2009, Ilios adopted the 2009 Stock Incentive Plan, or the 2009 Plan, under which the Board of Directors may grant incentive or non-qualified stock options and stock grants to key employees, directors, advisors and consultants of the Company.
 The maximum number of shares allowable for issuance under the 2009 Plan is 2,000,000 shares of common stock.
-The 2009 Plan has 1,325,000 available for grant as of March 31, 2016.
-There were 5,000 option grants during the first quarter of 2016.
-Stock options vest based upon the terms within the individual option grants, with an acceleration of the unvested portion of such options upon a change in control event, as defined in the Plan.
+The 2009 Plan had 1,325,000 available for grant as of March 31, 2016.
+At the time of the merger between Ilios and the Company, stock options vested with an acceleration of the unvested portion upon the change in control event, as defined in the Plan.
+These options were exchanged for options for Tecogen stock at the same ratio and price as the share exchange described in Note 4.
+The grant was for a total of 82,701 options.
+The impact of the option exchange was immaterial.

-Consolidated stock-based compensation expense for the three months ended March 31, 2016 and 2015 was \$27,243 and \$93,254, respectively.
+Consolidated stock-based compensation expense for the six months ended June 30, 2016 and 2015 was \$88,177 and \$51,497, respectively.
 No tax benefit was recognized related to the stock-based compensation recorded during the periods.